 - Preheat the oven to 350°F.

-- Remove the core and the seeds gently.
-And place them in the baking tray by keeping the hollow side facing up.
+- Drain and place them in the baking tray with the hollow side facing up.
+And set aside.

 Make the filling

 - Place a pan over medium heat.
-Add ground turkey and cook until it is done.
+Add ground turkey and garlic powder.
+And cook until it is done.

 - Stir in a can of diced tomato(14oz) along with this liquid.